RunestoneInteractive/thinkcspy/_sources/Studios/sherlock.rst

 We've written a program to reflect his wishes, but the code doesn't seem to work at all.
 In fact, it's a hot mess of errors!

 Work through the code to debug all the errors.
 You have the error messages and your knowledge of coding "right and wrong" to guide you.
 You might want to look for obvious errors first and fix those; then proceed to fix the remaining errors by looking at the exceptions you get.
 But follow whatever process you think best.
-We'll give you one clue to start: only the code in the ``sherlock`` function has errors; the rest of the program is correct.
+We'll give you one clue to start: only the ``sherlock`` function code has errors; the rest of the program is correct.

 In the end, running this program --- with the code included in ``main`` --- should yield these results::